cubeapm/docs/docs/Installation/02_configure/02_configure.md

 For security reasons, CubeAPM requires HTTPS.
 Hence, it needs to be deployed behind a load balancer or reverse proxy with SSL termination capability.

 However, for ease of initial exploration, HTTP can be used with `localhost`/`127.0.0.1` only.

+If you want to allow HTTP, set `auth.cookie.insecure=true` (see Configuration Reference below).
 :::

 ## Configuration Reference